 Our paper contributes to the literature in several ways.
 First, we provide an efficiency rationale for tariff escalation in an environment with a benevolent social planner.
 Early neoclassical models with homogeneous final goods and inputs explicitly modeled both types of tariffs, but did not show that relatively lower input tariffs would raise welfare, despite their effects on downstream costs (Ruffin, 1969; Casas, 1973; Das, 1983).
-Recent work on optimal trade policy in multi-sector competitive Ricardian models delivers predictions inconsistent with this pattern (Costinot et al., 2015; Beshkar and Lashkaripour, 2020).
+Recent work on optimal trade policy in multi-sector competitive Ricardian models predicts that optimal tariffs should be uniform across sectors (Costinot et al., 2015; Beshkar and Lashkaripour, 2020).
 Blanchard et al. (2021) demonstrate that the terms-of-trade motive for final-good tariffs persists, but is dampened, in a competitive model when a country's final-good imports contain its domestic value added.
 We contribute to this work by analyzing input and output tariffs separately under different market structures.
 While uniform tariffs are optimal when both sectors produce under constant returns to scale, increasing returns to scale in downstream production provide an efficiency rationale tariff escalation, with the extent of optimal escalation increasing in the degree of these returns.

 Our departure from perfect competition and constant returns to scale highlights the potential for final-good and input tariffs to affect welfare by changing the mass of firms in both sectors.
 These production relocation effects are studied in Venables (1987) and Ossa (2011), who show that with imperfect competition and scale economies, an increase in a final-good import tariff attracts firms to a country, which in turn lowers prices and thus raises welfare.
 We extend the analysis by adding input trade and moving from a partial- to a general-equilibrium framework.
 Prior work finds that in general equilibrium with roundabout production, agglomeration forces may lead countries to specialize in manufacturing production (Krugman and Venables, 1995; Puga and Venables, 1999).
 Amiti (2004) introduces a two-sector model with agglomeration forces and uses numerical simulations to argue that tariff de-escalation is optimal.
-Our contribution is to model input versus final-good sectors separately, which allows us to analyze tariff escalation explicitly.
-While we find that an input tariff can also raise upstream efficiency by expanding the size of that sector, it does so by pulling labor from downstream firms, which may induce exit from the sector and thus tends to reduce welfare.
+Our contribution is to model input versus final-good sectors separately, to provide closed-form solutions for the first-best welfare allocations that demonstrate why final-good versus input tariff motives differ, and to demonstrate that tariff escalation is present for all empirically plausible combinations of the model's parameter space.

 Finally, we add to a growing body of work that studies optimal trade policy in the presence of market power and domestic distortions.
-Early work shows that market power provides an incentive for final-good tariffs, even when countries are too small to affect world prices (Gros, 1987; Demidova
+Early work shows that market power provides an incentive for final-good tariffs, even when countries are too small to affect world prices (Gros, 1987; Demidova and Rodiguez-Clare, 2009).
+Caliendo et al. (2021) demonstrate that when domestic subsidies